Your Impact

 While introducing them to structure, her highest priority is for them to find joy and security.
 “Children should be happy,” she said.
 “It’s the carefree time of life.”

-Micah loves sports like soccer and basketball.
+Micah loves sports, such as soccer and basketball.

 Some families just need her to take temporary care of children with special needs or who are more challenging.
 She will take them in often at the drop of a hat.
 “My name gets out,” she said.